Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Conclusion

 \section{Conclusion}

 This paper developed techniques for active multi-class mapping of large 3-D environments using range and semantic segmentation observations.
 Our results enable efficient mutual information computation over multi-class maps and make it possible to optimize for per-class uncertainty.
 Our experiments show that SSMI performs on par with the state of the art FSMI method in binary active mapping scenarios.
-However, when semantic information is considered SSMI outperforms existing algorithms and leads to efficient exploration and accurate multi-class mapping.
+However, when semantic information is considered SSMI outperforms existing algorithms and leads to efficient exploration and accurate multi-class mapping even in the presence of domain shift due to the difference between the classification training data and the testing environment.
 Experiments in both simulated and real-world environments showed the scalability of SSMI for large-scale 3-D exploration scenarios.